Orlando Magic Odds

 What is the Magic point spread?

 The point spread is a bet on a game’s margin of victory.
-For example, this is a spread you might see on the PointsBet mobile app when the Magic take on the Cavs:
+For example, this is a spread you might see when the Magic take on the Cleveland Cavaliers:

 As is the custom, the favorite is listed with a minus sign (-) and the underdog by a plus sign (+).
 The numbers in brackets are the odds you use to calculate how much you’d win based on your bet.